NotePlan/plugins/jgclark.QuickCapture/README.md

 - `/qaj`: Quickly add text to the Journal section of today's daily note
 - `/qat`: Quickly append a task to a chosen project note
 - `/qpd`: Quickly prepend a task to a chosen daily (calendar) note
-- `/qpt`: Quickly prepend a task to a chosen project note
+- `/qpt`: Quickly prepend a task to a chosen project note.
+(Inserts after title or YAML frontmatter, or starting metadata lines.)

 ## Configuration
 `/int` now uses the `Daily Note Template` note found in the `Templates` folder.
 If this note has not been added, it should prompt you to create one.